Jamie Madrox: Sean

 Siryn goes into labor and proposes to Jamie Madrox, who accepts.
 Siryn gives birth to a boy, named Sean after her own father.
 Just hours after his birth, however, Sean, much to the horror of Jamie, Theresa and X-Factor, is absorbed into Jamie's body as Jamie holds the boy, completely against Jamie's will.
 Jamie realizes that the baby must have been fathered by a dupe rather than by him, and that "the offspring of a dupe isn't really anything more than a dupe".
-Siryn, filled with rage toward Jamie, breaks his finger and tells him to leave.
+Siryn, filled with rage toward Jamie, breaks his finger and tells him to leave, making it clear that the only reason she is not doing worse is that she understands on a conscious level that Jamie did not do that on purpose.

 Jamie goes to see his preacher dupe John Maddox.
-Jamie realizes that if the child of a dupe is merely an "infant dupe", then John's son should have been absorbed either by John himself, or when Jamie ruffled the boys hair; therefore John's son must not be his.
+Jamie realizes that if the child of a dupe is merely an "infant dupe", then John's son should have been absorbed either by John himself, or when Jamie ruffled the boy's hair; therefore John's son must not be his.
 John admits that he already knows his wife had an affair.
 Jamie reveals that he plans to kill himself over the grief caused by Sean, but is prevented by a holographic projection of an adult Layla Miller who takes him into the future.